|Nutritional Guidelines (per serving)|

 - 17.5 ounces / 500 g prawns (or shrimp, cooked and peeled)

 - 1 tablespoon tomato ketchup

 - 2 cups iceberg lettuce (or romaine, shredded)

 - Optional: 4 large tail-on shelled prawns

-- Place the prawns in a large bowl.
+Place the cooked and peeled prawns in a large bowl.
 Add the mayonnaise, creamed horseradish, and tomato ketchup and stir to combine all the ingredients.
 Make sure all the prawns or shrimp are coated in the sauce.
 If the sauce seems thin, add a little more of each sauce ingredient.

-- Garnish each glass with a wedge of lime and an optional prawn on the edge of the glass and serve immediately with small slices of buttered brown bread.
+Garnish each glass with a wedge of lime and an optional prawn on the edge of the glass.

-- If you are not serving the cocktail immediately, then assemble the sauce and keep in the fridge with the prawns and put together at the last minute.
+- If you are not serving the prawn cocktail immediately, then assemble the sauce and keep it in the fridge with the prawns.
+Then put them together at the last minute.
 If you make the cocktail too far in advance, it tends to become watery and split.